Alien: Romulus: Accolades

-Tie-in media
+Comic book

 A tie-in prequel comic book, bridging the events of Alien and Romulus, written by Zac Thompson, drawn by Daniel Picciotto and colored by Yen Nitro, with a cover by Leinil Francis Yu, was published by Marvel Comics on October 23, 2024.
 The one-shot, simply titled Alien: Romulus #1, explores the events that unfolded on the space station Renaissance, providing context for the alien encounter faced by Rain, Andy, and their crew aboard the deteriorated spacecraft.

 Future

 Álvarez told Brian Davids of The Hollywood Reporter that he had ideas in mind for a sequel to Romulus, but did not want to rush into anything, citing the seven-year gap between the first two films: "We really try to think about it more in terms of story and if it needs another chapter and whether people want to know what happens next.
 So we'll wait to see what people think and if people ask for it.
 My philosophy is that you should never make [a sequel] in two years.
 You've got to get away.
 You've got to get the audience to really want it.
 If you think about Alien and Aliens, there's seven years between them.
 But we definitely have ideas about where it should go."